nijk/forge-rock-exercise/README.md

 - Add the appropriate logo, navigation utility (login/logout/account), footer (copyright/terms/privacy & any external links)
 - Add authentication tokens via [JWT](https://jwt.io/) - this requires support via the backend
 - Configure the backend to deliver resources from the `dist/` directory to avoid the need for it as a URL slug
-- Test cross browser & fix any issues
+- Test cross browser/device & fix any issues
 - Provide a `<noscript>` content for browsers where JS is disabled
 - Minify/Uglify the JS/CSS/HTML resources for smaller payload size
 - Test app performance and make improvements where necessary